 - 1. Prioritise urban forest improvements in the most vulnerable suburbs and places across Banyule - 2.
-Increase the diversity of the Urban Forest for biodiversity and habitat with ground cover and shrub layer plantings - 3.
-Manage the Urban Forest across public and private land for resilience to climate chang1 - 4.
-Take a long term, asset management approach to the Urban Forest - 5.
-Build and maintain partnerships with others in the protection and management of the Urban Forest - 6.
-Integrate urban forest principles in all parts of Council services
+Increase the diversity of the urban forest for biodiversity and habitat with ground cover and shrub layer plantings - 3.
+Manage the urban forest across public and private land for resilience to climate change - 4.
+Take a long-term, asset management approach to the urban forest - 5.
+Build and maintain partnerships with others in the protection and management of the urban forest. - Integrate urban forest principles in all parts of Council services.